-Bures St Mary Annual Parish Council's Report 2023
+Bures St Mary Parish Council Annual Report 2022/23

-The Parish Councils' Action Plan for 2022-3 was agreed in September so this is very much a midterm review of the aspirations set for Bures St Mary Parish Council in collaboration with our partners in Bures Hamlet.
-As in the past, the Joint Plan has four main areas of focus: Community Spirit and Communication; Environment; Community Assets, Services and Enterprise and The Neighbourhood Plan i) Mental Health and Well-being
+The Parish Councils' Action Plan for 2022-3 was agreed in September so this is very much a mid-term review of the aspirations set for Bures St Mary Parish Council in collaboration with our partners in Bures Hamlet.
+As in the past, the Joint Plan has four main areas of focus: Community Spirit and Communication; Environment; Community Assets, Services and Enterprise and The Neighbourhood Plan

-1. Community Spirit and Communication - the plan is informed by the Suffolk strategy for Health and Well-being.
+Community Spirit and Communication - the plan is informed by the Suffolk strategy for Health and Well-being.